tshepang/blog/content/I Am Legend.md

 filled with rusting vehicles, including military tanks and planes.
 Too kool.

-Emma Thompson, though appearing briefly, does offer the movie\'s most electrifying performance.
+Emma Thompson, though appearing briefly, does offer the movie's most electrifying performance.
 Will Smith, on the other hand, shows a great lack of acting skills, and is even embarrassing at times.
 He is, however, interesting enough to lead the story well.